-Sesame OIT - FAQ in Allergy Clinic
+Sesame OIT - FAQs in our Allergy Clinic

-Sesame OIT is a treatment in which you gradually eat tiny amounts of sesame under medical supervision, gradually increasing the dose over time to help your body become less allergic.
+Sesame OIT is a treatment in which you eat tiny amounts of sesame under medical supervision, gradually increasing the dose over time to help your body become less allergic.

 The goal is to reduce your risk of severe reactions from accidental sesame exposure.

-Once we have made a rigorous diagnosis of Sesame Allergy, we will offer Sesame OIT within our Allergy Centre of Excellence.
+We offer Sesame OIT within our Allergy Centre of Excellence.

 Does Sesame OIT work?